 Impact at CLIPI

-Following his time at CLIPI, Lee rejoined the NAACP Legal Defense and Educational Fund (LDF) as the director of its Western Regional Office.
-In 1997, President Bill Clinton appointed him as Acting Assistant Attorney General for Civil Rights at the U.S. Department of Justice, a position he held until 2001.
+Following his time at CLIPI, Lee rejoined the NAACP Legal Defense Fund as the director of its Western Regional Office.
+In 1997, President Clinton appointed him as Acting Assistant Attorney General for Civil Rights at the U.S. Department of Justice, a position he held until 2001.
 After his government service, Lee continued his civil rights work in private practice and with various advocacy organizations.